rmendels/plotdap/cran-comments.md

 ## This is a minor update

-- fix small error in docs that was causing pkgdown to fail
+- fixed URL change in vignette
 - fixed Import and Namespace problems reported on CRAN checks
 - On Windows,  previous version built with --no-vignettes please continue that if Vignette build takes too long
-- fixed single note on VignetteIndexEntry

 ## Test environments
 * local OS X install, R 3.6.1